earlfogel/UltraRogue/README.md

 ### Running Around

-Pressing \<SHIFT\> and a direction key runs until you reach something interesting.
+Pressing \<SHIFT\> and a direction key to run until you reach something interesting.
 There is an option (nodoorstop) that lets you run into things (as in classic rogue).

-Pressing \<CTRL\> and a direction key does a controlled run -- where you stop and search after every step and don't pick things up when you step on them.
-This is particularly useful in treasure chambers, but it does mean that any monsters that are chasing you quickly catch up.
+Pressing \<CTRL\> and a direction key does a controlled run -- you search after every step and don't pick things up when you step on them.
+This is particularly useful when searching for secret doors and in treasure chambers, but it does mean that any monsters that are chasing you quickly catch up.

 ## Getting Started